razgarabedi/imagedropify/README.md

         ```

 3.  **Set `DATABASE_URL` Environment Variable:**
-    *   Create a `.env.local` file in the root of your project if it doesn't exist.
+    *   Create a file named `.env.local` in the **root directory** of your project (the same directory as `package.json` and the `prisma` folder) if it doesn't already exist.
-    *   Update the `DATABASE_URL` with your PostgreSQL connection string.
+    *   Add or update the `DATABASE_URL` in `.env.local` with your PostgreSQL connection string.
         Format: `DATABASE_URL="postgresql://YOUR_USER:YOUR_PASSWORD@YOUR_HOST:YOUR_PORT/YOUR_DATABASE_NAME?schema=public"`
         Example using the user and database created above (assuming PostgreSQL is running on localhost, port 5432):
         `DATABASE_URL="postgresql://imagedrop_user:your_secure_password@localhost:5432/imagedrop?schema=public"`
+    *   **CRITICAL:** Ensure this `DATABASE_URL` is correctly set *before* running Prisma migrations.
+Prisma CLI needs this variable to connect to your database.

 4.  **Run Prisma Migrations:**
     Apply the database schema defined in `prisma/schema.prisma`:
     ```bash
     npx prisma migrate dev --name init
     ```
+    If you encounter an error like `P1012: Environment variable not found: DATABASE_URL`, it means Prisma could not find your `DATABASE_URL`.
+Double-check your `.env.local` file and ensure it's correctly set and saved in the project root.

     If deploying to production, you would typically use:
     ```bash
     npx prisma migrate deploy